khana251/khana251/README.md

 In my spare time you can find me working on side projects as little as working on my GitHub profile all the way up to designing simple games (https://github.com/khana251/2048-game) and tools that I actually use day to day (https://github.com/khana251/AutoFileSorter).
 Other than that I have recently been learning Haskell which is very different from any other programming language that I have learnt before.

-Skills: PYTHON / JAVA / LINUX / C++ / HASKELL / SQL / HTML / CSS
+Skills: PYTHON / JAVA / LINUX / C++ / HASKELL / SQL / HTML / CSS / LaTeX

 - 🌱 I’m currently learning haskell
 - 🤔 I’m looking for help with haskell